bdjeffyp/ra-guides/psx/final-fantasy-vii/guide.md

 ## Sources and Shoutouts

 In playing through the game and making this guide for the achievement set, I used the [GameFAQs guide by bover_87](https://gamefaqs.gamespot.com/ps/197341-final-fantasy-vii/faqs/71240) to find all the items.
 For the low-level playthrough to get the **David and Goliath** achievement, I formed my experience point plan by using [GarlandG's guide on GameFAQs](https://gamefaqs.gamespot.com/ps/197341-final-fantasy-vii/faqs/32536) as a starting point.
 Many many many comments from users playing the set on RetroAchievements were a great help in figuring out some of the achievements.

+A HUGE shoutout to [KhobarKast](https://retroachievements.org/user/KhobarKast) who created [an amazing spreadsheet](https://docs.google.com/spreadsheets/d/1Wt7uAgVYUEPzEqB5yMywuZi1SzqvQfldQ3DCHD77mCo/edit?usp=sharing) that makes marking off progression through the set, identifying some of the pain points, and provides convenient links back to this guide for further details.
+This is a perfect companion to this guide and I highly recommend it.
+KhobarKast was generous to go through all that work and then provide access to it for all of you via this guide.
+Thanks again, friend!
+- **NOTE**: Make sure to MAKE A PERSONAL COPY of the spreadsheet so that you can save the progress of your checkmarks as you go through the game.

 ## Trivia